Adhikari1996/CMS-Material-UI/README.md

 # Build Your Own Confirm Dialog & Notification Material UI using React.js

-These is the demo project used to explaining, how you create your own Confirm Dialog and Notification component in Material UI.
+These is the User Records Added Application project used to explaining, how you create your own Confirm Dialog and Notification component in
+Material UI.